Both of You, Dance Like You Want to Win!: Reception

 "Both of You, Dance Like You Want to Win!" was first broadcast on November 29, 1995, and drew a 7.1% audience share on Japanese television.
-In 1996 it ranked second in Animages Anime Grand Prix poll of "Best Anime Episodes" with 567 votes.
-In July 2020, Comic Book Resources reported an 8.2/10 rating on IMDb for the installment, ranking it tenth among the highest-rated Evangelion episodes.
+In 1996 it ranked second in Animages Anime Grand Prix poll about the best anime episodes of the year with 567 votes.
+In July 2020, Comic Book Resources reported an 8.2/10 rating on IMDb for the installment, ranking it tenth among the highest-rated Neon Genesis Evangelion episodes.

-The episode was well received by critics, who praised the director, the humour, the action and the music of the installment.
+The episode was well received by critics, who praised the direction, the humour, the action, and the music of the installment.
 Screen Rant, for example, listed the battle against Israfel among the best fights in the series.
-Film School Rejects's Max Covill ranked it second among the best episodes of the series; according to Covill, the installment doesn't move the plot forward in any particularly exciting way, but praised it for having the "most hilarious moments of the series" and the "excellent combat sequence".
+Film School Rejects' Max Covill ranked it second among the best episodes of the series; according to Covill, the installment doesn't move the plot forward in any particularly exciting way, but praised it for having the "most hilarious moments of the series" and the "excellent combat sequence".
 He also lauded the scene in which Asuka and Shinji blame each other for the first defeat and the one in which they try to synchronize for the final battle.
-The Anime Café's Akio Nagatomi praised the performance of the voice actors, the humour and the late fight.
-Writer Dennis Dedmond similarly praised Anno's scriptwriting, the near-kiss scene between Asuka and Shinji and the "gorgeously choreographed" final battle.
+The Anime Café's Akio Nagatomi praised the performance of the voice actors, the humour, and the second fight against Israfel.
+Writer Dennis Dedmond similarly praised Anno's scriptwriting, the near-kiss scene between Asuka and Shinji, and the "gorgeously choreographed" final battle.
 KKBox's Tomoyuki Mori described the namesake soundtrack, used during the battle, as "one of the most famous Evangelion songs"; according to Mori, it combines "lightness, sadness and strength".

 Other reviewers on Comic Book Resources criticized certain aspects of the characterization of the protagonists.
 Theo Kogod criticized Asuka's behavior, as well as Misato's decision to let her and Shinji live in her apartment.
 Andrew Tefft similarly took a negative view of Asuka for her authoritarian attitude in the first battle and for blaming Shinji during the synchronized training.
-Conversely, Kristy Anderson, writing for Supanova Expo website, mentioned the training among the best moments of Shinji's character, while SyFy Wire's Daniel Dockery described the final fight as a "beautiful display of action choreography".
+Conversely, Kristy Anderson, writing for the Supanova Expo website, mentioned the training among the best moments of Shinji's character, while SyFy Wire's Daniel Dockery described the final fight as a "beautiful display of action choreography".
+Digitally Obsessed! reviewer Jeff Ulmer gave a positive review of the home video issue with "Both of You, Dance Like You Want to Win!" and its action arc for its humour and characterization.
 Dengeki Online similarly praised "Both of You, Dance Like You Want to Win!" for its light tones and its "classic shōnen mecha charm".

 According to Gualtiero Cannarsi, the synchronized combat of Asuka and Shinji was virtually reproduced in the video game Rival Schools: United by Fate.
 Official merchandise based on the episode has also been released, including T-shirts and action figures.